Presage0007/CUDACyclone/README.md

 Despite its simplicity, Cyclone CUDA leverages **massive GPU parallelism** to achieve extreme performance in elliptic curve computations and Hash160 pipelines.

 ⚠️ **Achieved 6Gkeys/s on RTX4090.**
-⚠️ **After a couple of hour VRAM GDDR6X on Ada Lowelace GPU architecture could start throttling due to overheating!**

 ---